AshV/AshV.github.IO/easy-blogging-for-lazy-programmers-github-pages/ReadMe.md

 ## Reasons I use GitHub Pages

+* Can use my own Domain without extra cost.
 * No extra setup, It's just a GitHub repo.
-* Can use my own domain without extra cost.
-* I don't need  to open any other editor, I can use Visual Studio, thanks to awesome VS extension by [Name]
+* I don't need  to open any other editor, I can use Visual Studio, thanks to awesome [VS extension by madskristensen](https://github.com/madskristensen/MarkdownEditor)
 * I can correct typos online or even can write full articles.
 * No formatting headaches, it's markdown.
 * It dosen't stops me from using HTML, if I wish to.